LimePoint/opschain-docs/docs/reference/concepts/step-runner.md

 end
 ```

+More granular control over the secrets that are supplied to the step runner container is available by configuring the `env:runner_secrets` configuration in the project or environment[properties](properties.md#secrets).
+See [project and environment configuration](#project--environment-secret-configuration) for more information.

 #### Project & environment secret configuration

-If more granular control over build or runner secrets is required, OpsChain allows you to configure specific secrets to supply to changes in an environment.
+OpsChain allows you to configure specific secrets to supply to changes in an environment by configuring the `env:build_secrets` and `env:runner_secrets` configuration options in your project or environment [properties](properties.md#secrets).

 For example, adding the following to the project and environment properties will cause OpsChain to provide the key value pairs in the `project-build-secrets-1`, `project-build-secrets-2` and `environment-build-secrets` secrets as environment variables to `opschain-exec` during the image build: